 Steps for Becoming a Licensed Social Worker in Illinois

-Although you can begin working in entry-level, non-clinical social work careers with a BSW or an MSW degree, more opportunities become available if you earn licensing.
-In order to perform social work services and to represent yourself as a licensed social worker or clinical social worker, you must obtain a social work license.
-There are two levels of licensing in the state: licensed social worker (LSW) and licensed clinical social worker (LCSW).
-The latter requires a master’s degree and the former requires a master’s degree or only requires a bachelor’s degree plus supervised experience.
-The specific exact requirements for each type of license are outlined below.
+Although you can work in entry-level, non-clinical social work roles with a BSW or an MSW, you can explore more job opportunities by earning a license.
+To perform social work services and to represent yourself as an LSW or LCSW, you need a social work license.
+Illinois offers two levels of licensing: LSW and LCSW.
+The latter requires a master’s degree and the former requires a master’s degree or a bachelor’s degree plus supervised experience.
+See below for licensure requirements.

 Licensed Social Worker (LSW)

-You can become a licensed social worker in Illinois with either a BSW or an MSW, as long as they are accredited by the Council of Social Work Education (CSWE) or the IDFPR.
-Regardless of degree, an LSW cannot perform clinical services unless supervised by a licensed clinical social worker.
-With LSW licensing you can work in more advanced positions in the fields of social group work, social casework, social welfare administration, and community organizing.
-Once you have earned your BSW or MSW, you must complete the following steps:
+You can become an LSW in Illinois with either a BSW or an MSW, as long as the program is accredited by the Council on Social Work Education (CSWE) or the IDFPR.
+Regardless of the degree, an LSW cannot perform clinical services unless supervised by an LCSW.
+With LSW licensing, you can work in more advanced positions in the fields of social group work, social casework, social welfare administration, and community organizing.
+After earning your BSW or MSW, you must complete the following steps:

 1. Complete three years of supervised experience.*

-If you have earned an MSW, you can immediately apply for licensing as an LSW with no experience required, so you can skip this step.
+If you possess an MSW, you can immediately apply for licensing as an LSW with no experience required.
 BSW applicants, however, must complete three years of supervised professional social work experience before applying for the license.
-The experience must be under the supervision of a licensed clinical social worker or a licensed social worker.
-The supervisor and applicant must have met at least four hours per month on average throughout the three years and the supervisor must evaluate the applicant’s work as satisfactory.
+You must complete your experience under the supervision of an LCSW or LSW.
+You must meet with your supervisor at least four hours per month on average throughout the three years, and your supervisor must evaluate your work as satisfactory.

-The next step in earning an LSW license is to submit the application with a fee of $50.
-With the application, you must send proof of successful completion of either an MSW program or a BSW program plus the three years of professional experience.
+The next step in earning an LSW license is to submit the application and the $50 fee.
+With the application, you must send proof of successful completion of either an MSW program or a BSW program plus three years of professional experience.

 3. Take and pass the Association of Social Work Boards (ASWB) master’s examination.

 In Illinois, social workers must first apply for licensing and then sit for the required examination.
-Applicants for the LSW must pass the master’s level ASWB examination.
-You may take the master’s level ASWB exam, even if you have not obtained a master’s degree, as long as you have completed a bachelor’s degree in social work and obtained the required three years of supervised work experience.
-The fee to take the exam is $230 and scores are sent directly to the IDFPR.
+Applicants for the LSW must pass the ASWB master’s examination.
+You may take this exam even if you do not possess a master’s degree as long as you possess a BSW and have completed the required three years of supervised work experience.
+As of April 2020, the exam costs $230 and scores are sent directly to the IDFPR.
 You cannot take the examination until you have completed a social work degree and the IDFPR has permitted you to register for the exam.

-4. Recieve your LSW license from the Department.
+4. Receive your LSW license from the IDFPR.